 A business operator provides the standard ways to resolve and remedy problems or compensate the customers.
-Also, the business operator should

-Document title : SD-EXAM-TSI Paper No. : P3

-Date issued : November 2017 Version No. : 1

-Related documents : -

-ensure that appropriate time limit is given to each process.
+Also, the business operator should ensure that appropriate time limit is given to each process.
 Moreover, the business operator ought to notify the complainant of the progress periodically, and determine the factors in the remedy and compensation of the similar cases justly and impartially.